 You can find a free beginners training plan in the CaniCross Clinic Hub which gives you a step by step guide on how to safely build you and your dogs fitness to running 5k continuously.
 You can also find a whole heap of resources on such as how to effectively warm up your dog before exercise.

 Reward your dog for pulling into harness

 Some dogs will naturally run into harness.
 But if your dog is unsure about being allowed to pull here's some tips on how to encourage them:

 > Roll a ball in front and treat reward

 > Run with a friend who is running very slightly in front, encouraging the dog to run along.
 Or have your friend in harness and you run slightly in front

 > Run with a CaniCross group.
 You can search for your nearest group or club on on our community page here>

 When your dog is pulling, put a verbal cue in such as 'yes', 'good boy/girl' or 'go go go' so that the dog associates that word with the feeling of pulling in harness.

-Always reward your dog with verbal praise and attention so it's a positive experience.
+At the end of the run always reward your dog with verbal praise and attention so it's a positive experience for them.